A Charmed Life

 “Soccer, hockey in the winter and baseball in the spring.
 Baseball’s always been my best sport.”

 Tim O’Mara nodded as the trio walked to the side of the store where a running area had been set up so store staff could evaluate customers.
 He asked Jeff to run a straight line, barefoot.
 He watched how Jeff’s feet and ankles reacted when his feet struck the ground.
-Tim had Jeff repeat the short runs a few times while he pointed out certain things to his father.
-As they walked back towards the shoes, Tim explained what he’d seen to Jeff.
-They selected a pair of shoes, then Tim asked Jeff to run again.

-“Damn, I’m good!”
-Tim crowed.
-“First try!”
 Tim explained to Jeff how to start running and why, for his sports, he wanted interval training - short bursts of sprinting mixed with jogging.
 He also agreed with Jeff’s plan to run on the track at Thompkins as much as possible, especially while starting out.
-Jeff learned the shoes that were best for him were not all that expensive.
-Forty dollars later Jeff was on the road to being in even better shape, no pun intended.

 He secured his first job at the hardware store across the street.
 Mr. Bilzarian, Senior, was slowing down and Mr. Bilzarian, Junior, would take over the day-to-day operation of the store.
 Young Mr. B. knew he needed more employees to run the store more efficiently.
 Hiring Jeff was his first step in doing so.

 Jeff agreed to work ten a.m. to four p.m.
 Monday through Thursday, and ten a.m. to two p.m. on Fridays.
 He’d start the following week as a general stock boy.
 He’d keep the shelves refilled and organized earning minimum wage to start, the staggering rate of three dollars and thirty-five cents an hour.
-He’d also have the opportunity to get raises based on his job performance.
-With taxes taken out, he should clear about sixty-five dollars a week.
-That wouldn’t pay for college, but he could at least start saving towards it.

 Jeff rode south through the center toward Belchertown after leaving Bilzarian’s.
 He pulled into a service station south of Quabbin Hill Road.
 The service tech at the desk smiled as he walked in.

-“Jeff!”
-Jerry called in his thick accent.
 Jerzy (Jerry) Gulbicki was a first-generation immigrant to the United States and was his dad’s lead mechanic.

-“How you doing Jerry?”
+“How you doing, Jerry?”

 “Good, good.
 Your Dad in bay,” he said as he motioned out to the floor of the shop.
 “You go see.”

-“Thanks, Jerry.”
 Jeff stepped carefully through the shop’s work area until he found his dad, nodding at the other mechanics as he went.
 Four service bays and a good reputation kept his father’s garage very busy.

 “Jeff!” his father exclaimed when he turned around.
 “What brings you by?”

 “Hey, Dad.
 I was just over at Quabbin Runners getting some running shoes and I just got a job at Bilzarian’s.
 Thought I’d see how you were doing today since I didn’t see you this morning.”
 Joe Knox’s eyebrows rose.
-“A job?
-Geez, don’t be in such a hurry to grow up!” he joked.
-“How much will you be working?”

 Jeff told his father what his schedule would be, his hourly pay rate and how he saw his schedule impacting his summer.
 Joe nodded.
-“Well, it seems that you have things well planned.
-Don’t burn yourself out.”

 “Don’t worry, Dad.
 I won’t.”